bcgov/devops-platform-workshops/101-lab/content/05_resource_management.md

   oc -n [-dev] set resources deployment/rocketchat-[username] --requests=cpu="1000m",memory="512Mi" --limits=cpu="1000m",memory="1024Mi"
   ```

 - Monitor the startup events of your pod and measure the time it takes to start.
-Again, we'll restart the rollout and wait for that to finish to ensure all our pods are running with the new resources and that any old ones have finihsed shutting down after the last step.
+Again, we'll restart the rollout and wait for that to finish to ensure all our pods are running with the new resources and that any old ones have finished shutting down after the last step.
 This will give us a consistent starting point to compare to our previous timing.
   ```oc:cli
   # Start new deployment; and
   oc -n [-dev] rollout restart deployment/rocketchat-[username]